sischei/OSM_Lab/README.md

-# OSM_Lab
-Introduction to parallel programming in economics and finance
+# Introduction to parallel programming in economics and finance

 Parallel computation has, next to theory and experiments, become in many fields a well-established and recognized third pillar of science within the last couple of years.